Jhana 8 logo with lotus leaf.

-The most extraordinary experiences I’ve ever had in my life were Jhana and Abhinna, and a couple of other things that don’t fit either one but that were astounding in their own right (orb, and automatic typing).
+The most extraordinary experiences I’ve ever had in my life were Jhana and Abhinna, and something else that doesn’t fit either one but was astounding in its own right.
 Of these, Abhinna was by far the most impactful.
-See more about Abhinna on these pages:
+Read more about how Buddhism defines the Abhinnas and my direct experiences with some of them below.

 What is Abhinna (Abijna, Abhinnanana)?

-Abhinna are talked about as supernatural or supranatural powers that are available to some degree (different in each person), to people who are reaching the Jhanas, specifically mentioned is the fourth Jhana.
+Abhinna are talked about as supernatural or supranatural knowledge or powers that are available to some degree (different in each person), to people who are reaching the Jhanas, specifically sometime after a meditator is reaching the fourth Jhana.

-I have experienced some Abhinnas that I detail more in the pages linked to above.
+I have experienced some Abhinnas that I detail more in the pages linked to below.

-From the Pali-English Dictionary edited by T. W. Rhys Davids and William Stede
+This, from by T. W. Rhys Davids and William Stede’s edited Pali-English Dictionary.

 Abhinna: 1 (f.)
 Rare in the older texts.
 It appears in two contexts.
 Firstly, certain conditions are said to conduce (inter alia) to serenity, to special knowledge (Abhinna), to special wisdom, and to Nibbana.